Awaji puppets that have been handed down to various places

 (Collection of Mr. Shigeto Takikawa, Toyooka-mura, Shimoina-gun)

-It seems that Sengazo has something to do with the Furuta dolls in Kamiina, and the gold signboard of the name of Sengazo is reported to Kamikoda.
+Sengazo seems to have something to do with the Furuta dolls in Kamiina, and the gold signboard of the name of Sengazo is reported to Kamikoda.

 Imada's "Michikabo Biography"